Iraneus/betamedneed/_services/doctors.md

 You can Pay Now or Pay Later.

-And you can also pay with Medneed Card and use Medneed Coupon if available.
+You can also pay with Medneed Card and use Medneed Coupon if available.